On November 11, 1919 President Woodrow Wilson spoke these words on the first Armistice Day, now known as Veterans Day:

 It is careers interrupted, birthdays and anniversaries missed, funerals unattended.

 I am happy there are Veterans, but "Happy Veterans Day" hardly seems appropriate.
-There is too much there to reduce to a generic and trite saying.

 Let's give Honor Where Honor Is Due.